cosmos/cosmos-sdk/docs/core/store.md

 ## `BasicKVStore` interface

 An interface providing only the basic CRUD functionality (`Get`, `Set`, `Has`, and `Delete` methods), without iteration or caching.
-This is used to partially expose components of a larger store, such as a `flat.Store`.
+This is used to partially expose components of a larger store, such as a `root.Store`.

 ## MultiStore

 This is the new interface (or set of interfaces) for the main client store, replacing the function of `MultiStore`.
 There are a few significant differences in behavior compared with `MultiStore`:
   * Commits are atomic and are performed on the entire store state; individual substores cannot be committed separately and cannot have different version numbers.
   * The store's current version and version history track that of the backing `db.DBConnection`.
 Past versions are accessible read-only.
-  * The set of valid substores is defined in at initialization and cannot be updated dynamically in an existing store instance.
+  * The set of valid substores is defined at initialization and cannot be updated dynamically in an existing store instance.

 ### `CommitMultiStore`